How can a media player help researchers draw out testing insights?

 Context

-Pulse Labs’ main SaaS product is a platform that helps researchers draw out product and user insights from naturalistic studies.
-Companies like Google, Amazon, and Rivian invested millions of dollars on our testing software to strategically guide product development.
+Pulse Labs’ main SaaS product is a platform that helps researchers draw out product and user insights from naturalistic studies by helping researchers run studies and recording participant input.

 Data from these studies includes surveys, diaries, scripted tasks, and interviews.
 Automotive studies in particular featured many hours of video capturing naturalistic, in-cabin tasks and driver behavior.